gvwilson/sql-tutorial/README.md

-# SQL for Data Scientists in 100 Queries
+# SQL for the Weary

 -   Please see [the website][site] to view the current version of this tutorial.